Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Introduction

 The parameters in the equations modelling RBC can be reduced to two dimensionless numbers: the Rayleigh number $Ra$ that is proportional to the imposed temperature drop across the layer, and the Prandtl number $Pr=\nu/\kappa$, where $\kappa$ and $\nu$ are the fluid's thermal diffusivity and kinematic viscosity, respectively.
 The aspect ratio $\Gamma$ of the 2D domain is the ratio of the horizontal period to the layer height.
 At $Ra$ just above the finite value where convection sets in, only roll states exist.
 For the small horizontal period $\Gamma=2$, roll states become unstable as $Ra$ is raised.
 There is then a narrow $Ra$ range where the flow seems to switch indefinitely between roll states and windy states with either wind direction \citep{winchester2021}, and at larger $Ra$ only windy states can be found \citep{goluskin2014convectively}.
 However, the spontaneous transitions from rolls to wind were found to be a small-domain effect by \citet{wang2020zonal}, who simulated flows with horizontal periods as large as $\Gamma=128$.
-When $\Gamma\ge4$, roll states appear stable for all combinations of $Pr\in[1,100]$ and $Ra\in[10^6,10^9]$ at which simulations were performed, never spontaneously undergo a transition to windy convection.
+When $\Gamma\ge4$, roll states appear stable for all combinations of $Pr\in[1,100]$ and $Ra\in[10^6,10^9]$ at which simulations were performed, never spontaneously undergoing a transition to windy convection.
 Windy states were also found in these larger domains at sufficiently large $Ra$; some initial conditions lead to roll states and others to windy states.
-When $Ra$ is barely large enough to find windy states, these states are transient and eventually undergo a transition to apparently stable roll states.
+When $Ra$ is barely large enough to find windy states, these states are transient and eventually undergo a transition to roll states.

 In this work we study the spontaneous transition from windy states to roll states.
 Both states could be called 2D turbulence, with the windy state being only metastable, whereas roll states are apparently stable.
 We fix $(\Gamma,Pr)=(8,10)$ and seven different $Ra$ values.
 At each $Ra$ we produce an ensemble of at least 200 simulations from slightly different initial conditions.
-Every simulation begins with windy convection but eventually undergoes a transition to the roll state.
+Every simulation begins with windy convection but eventually undergoes a transition to a roll state with a single pair of rolls.
+Roll states with multiple pairs of rolls do not seem to arise from windy states, although they can develop from different initial conditions \citep{wang2020zonal}.